Types of Pumps: Important Types, Working & Applications

 Gear Pumps

-These types of pumps contain meshing gears which displace the fluid by their clockwise or anti-wise movement.
+These types of pumps contain meshing gears that displace the fluid by their clockwise or anti-wise movement.
 With each revolution these pumps push a stable amount of fluid therefore we normally refer to these types of pumps as positive dislocation pumps.
 Heavy and thick fluids can easily be surpassed by the movement of the meshing gears inside.

 The impeller velocities are high because these positive displacement pumps do not contain any valves to open or close.
-Therefore, resultantly friction losses reduce and the movement of the fluid becomes an easy task for the pump.
+Therefore, resultantly friction losses are reduced and the movement of the fluid becomes an easy task for the pump.
 Depending upon low friction and the movement of meshing gears, thick fluids like greases, fuels, and lubricants can be tackled easily by these pumps.

 Peristaltic Pumps

 This is a positive displacement pump which is commonly referred to as the roller pump due to its movement.
 The Peristaltic pump has a circular outer pump casing where there is a flexible tube containing liquid fitted inside.
-Some sort of rollers is also attached to the rotor.
+Some sort of rollers are also attached to the rotor.

 As the pump functions, with the rotatory motion of the rotor, these rollers or wipers compress the tubing liquid or fluid and thus give easiness in flow.
 Due to fitted tubing, these types of pumps are also known as tube pumps.
 These types of pumps find applications in the processing industry, food, and chemical transfer.
 These pumps find applications in the filling industry like toothpaste, medical tubes, ointments, etc.